-When updates, incremental releases or major releases occur, those who have subscribed to Concurrent's automatic notification service are automatically sent an email with a link to the redhawk.ccur.com site describing the updates relative to your company.
+When updates, incremental releases or major releases occur, those who have subscribed to Concurrent Real-Time's automatic notification service are automatically sent an email with a link to the redhawk.concurrent-rt.com site describing the updates relative to your company.
 Multiple email addresses can be subscribed per customer site.

-To subscribe, unsubscribe or change notification options, click on the "Subscribe to the Update Notification Service" link on the redhawk.ccur.com site.
+To subscribe, unsubscribe or change notification options, click on the "Subscribe to the Update Notification Service" link on the http://redhawk.concurrent-rt.com site.